 “Plastic surgery,” she said.

-Example of a descriptive conversation:
+Example of a conversation using descriptive action tags:

 “Exposure and money.”

 He nodded.
 “Me too.
 I’m an actor slash model.”
 He made a karate chop gesture on the word ‘slash’.
 “But times are hard.
 Or they were, anyway.
 Better now, though.
 In fact, my mate Rex bet me I wouldn’t apply, so I did.
 Won a tenner.
 So, what are you going to do with the prize money?”

 “Plastic surgery,” she said, without a trace of humour.

 Note that each new line can begin with an action or dialogue, as long as the action and dialogue belongs to that particular character.